tj/n/README.md

     ο node/8.11.3
       node/10.15.0

-Use or install the latest official release:

-    n latest

-Use or install the latest LTS official release:

-    n lts
+    Use up/down arrow keys to select a version, return key to install, q to quit

+(You can also use `j` and `k` to navigate up or down without using arrows.)

-(If the active node version does not change after install, try opening a new shell in case seeing a stale version.)
+If the active node version does not change after install, try opening a new shell in case seeing a stale version.

+## Specifying Node Versions

+There are a variety of ways of specifying the target node version for `n` commands.
+Most commands use the latest matching version, and  `n ls-remote` lists multiple matching versions.

+Numeric version numbers can be complete or incomplete, with an optional leading `v`.

+- `4.9.1`
+- `8`: 8.x.y versions
+- `v6.1`: 6.1.x versions

+There are labels for two especially useful versions:

+- `lts`: newest Long Term Support official release
+- `latest`, `current`: newest official release

+There is support for release streams:

+- `argon`, `boron`, `carbon`: codenames for LTS release streams

+The last form is for specifying [other releases](https://nodejs.org/download) available using the name of the remote download folder optionally followed by the complete or incomplete version.

+- `chakracore-release/latest`
+- `nightly`
+- `test/v11.0.0-test20180528`
+- `rc/10`

 ## Removing Versions